Main Line Railways Connect Distant Cities, States

 Totals 9,021 30,626 52,914 93,301 129,774

 In 1900 William Andrews Clark acquired the struggling Los Angeles Terminal Railway.
 The railroad was reincorporated in 1901 as the San Pedro, Los Angeles & Salt Lake Railroad.
-In 1901 William Andrews Clark announced plans for railroad to construct a line between Salt Lake and southern California.
+In 1901 William Andrews Clark announced plans for railroad to construct a line between Salt Lake City, Las Vegas, Riverside, Los Angeles and San Pedro.
 In an agreement with the Union Pacific, Clark's railroad acquired the existing UP trackage in Utah and Nevada south of Salt Lake City; in turn, the UP received a 50% ownership interest in Clark's railroad in 1903.
 Construction of the remaining line proceeded rapidly, and the complete Salt Lake-Los Angeles line was opened on May 1, 1905.
 In California, Clark negotiated a trackage rights agreement allowing his new line to use the existing Atchison, Topeka and Santa Fe Railway route over Cajon Pass, in lieu of constructing its own tracks across the pass.

 When Los Angeles Union Station opened in 1939, the Santa Fe, Southern Pacific and Union Pacific all relocated passenger service to the new station.
 A Harvey House Restaurant was also located in Union Station.
 Amtrak took over passenger operation in 1971 and continues to provide passenger service today at Union Station.
 The Santa Fe merged with the Burlington Northern in 1996 and continues to transport goods to and from Los Angeles as the Union Pacific, following a merger with the Southern Pacific in 1996, for more information see railroads today.